-- our dependence on key personnel of our investment advisor and our executive officers; - our ability to maintain or develop referral relationships; - our use of leverage; - the availability of additional capital on attractive terms or at all; - · uncertain valuations of our portfolio investments; - competition for investment opportunities; - actual and potential conflicts of interest with our investment advisor; - · other potential conflicts of interest; - SBA regulations affecting our wholly-owned SBIC subsidiaries; - changes in interest rates; - the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - our ability to maintain our status as a RIC and as a BDC; - the timing, form and amount of any distributions from our portfolio companies; - · changes in laws or regulations applicable to us; - dilution risks related to our ability to issue shares below our current net asset value; - possible resignation of our investment advisor or administrator; - the general economy and its impact on the industries in which we invest; - · risks associated with investing in lower middle-market companies; - the ability of our investment advisor to identify, invest in and monitor companies that meet our investment criteria; and - our ability to invest in qualifying assets.
+- · our dependence on key personnel of our investment advisor and our executive officers; - our ability to maintain or develop referral relationships; - our use of leverage; - the availability of additional capital on attractive terms or at all; - · uncertain valuations of our portfolio investments; - · competition for investment opportunities; - actual and potential conflicts of interest with our investment advisor; - other potential conflicts of interest; - SBA regulations affecting our wholly-owned SBIC subsidiaries; - · changes in interest rates; - the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - our ability to maintain our status as a RIC and as a BDC; - · the timing, form and amount of any distributions from our portfolio companies; - · changes in laws or regulations applicable to us; - dilution risks related to our ability to issue shares below our current net asset value; - possible resignation of our investment advisor or administrator; - · the general economy and its impact on the industries in which we invest; - · risks associated with investing in lower middle-market companies; - · the ability of our investment advisor to identify, invest in and monitor companies that meet our investment criteria; and - our ability to invest in qualifying assets.

 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this prospectus should not be regarded as a representation by us that our plans and objectives will be achieved.
 These risks and uncertainties include those described or identified in "Risk Factors" and elsewhere in this prospectus.
-You should not place undue reliance on these forward-looking statements as a prediction of actual results, which apply only as of the date of this prospectus.
-We expressly disclaim any responsibilities to update forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+You should not place undue reliance on these forward-looking statements, which apply only as of the date of this prospectus.
 The forward-looking statements and projections contained in this prospectus are excluded from the safe harbor protection provided by Section 27A of the Securities Act of 1933, as amended, or the Securities Act.